Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 Visible to GA4

 Carsten Rose Lundberg of Dansk Erhverv captured the practical impact: "Data has value only if it can be compared with something."
 When your analytics see 22% of your traffic, you're not just missing data.
 You're making decisions on a sample that's systematically biased toward visitors who accept cookies, which skews toward repeat visitors, loyal customers, and the least privacy-conscious segment of your audience.
-New visitors, privacy-aware users, and the majority of your actual traffic are invisible.
+New visitors, privacy-aware users, and the majority of your actual traffic are invisible to you.

 The country that armed both sides